VOXL Vision PX4 Mavlink Telemetry Routing

 true by default.

-This will allow local processes access to PX4 via port 14551, NOT 14550 which is reserved for connections outside the board.
+This will allow one local process to communicate with PX4 via port 14551, NOT 14550 which is reserved for connections outside the board.
 These separation prevents conflicts between the two sockets.
 Both MAVROS and MAVSDK can be configured to use this port.

 For more information, check out our MAVROS example.